SiskSjet/BuildColors/README.md

 This mod will restore your color palette in multiplayer and allow to create build color sets.
 Color sets are stored locally and can also be used in single-player mode.

+## Installation

+The easiest way is to download it from [SteamWorkshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1475392343).

+You can also download the latest zip from releases [BuildColors.1.1.2.zip](https://github.com/SiskSjet/BuildColors/releases/download/v1.1.2/BuildColors.1.1.2.zip) and extract it to your '%appdata%\SpaceEngineers\Mods' folder

 ## Color Sets